 - Dividend yield: If a closed-end fund pays dividends, look at the dividend yield and how that’s trended over time.

 - Fund manager: It’s also helpful to check out the fund manager to see what kind of track record they have, either with the fund you’re buying or other securities.

 - Discount/premium: Consider where the fund’s pricing lines up with the NAV if you’re looking for an opportunity to buy at a discount.

 - Allocation: Lastly, look at the underlying assets of the fund.
 A closed-end fund that’s heavy on bonds, for example, could pose more risk if interest rates are set to rise or fall.

 Closed-end funds could help you achieve your investment goals, but it’s important to keep the risks in focus.
 As with any other investment, it’s important to know what you owe and how that fits with your risk profile and investing goals.

-- A financial advisor may be able to help you invest in closed-end funds if you’re unsure whether they belong in your portfolio.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can help you building an investment portfolio.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.